r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 I'm afraid Ms. Miyamoto does not have firm roots in this Lostbelt.

 **Holmes:**
-Her existence here is inherently unstable, even after forming a connection with {(M) Mr. /(F) Ms. } Fujimaru earlier.
+Her existence here is inherently unstable, even after forming a connection with [♂ Mr. /♀ Ms. ] Fujimaru earlier.

 **Holmes:**
 Now I see.
 So this is the downside to being able to Rayshift on one's own power.